Identity Theft and Senior Citizens: Protecting the Elderly

 Legal Recourse and Reporting

 In cases of identity theft, it's important to file a police report.
 This can be useful for legal protection and when dealing with creditors.
-Additionally, alerting the fraud departments of the three major credit bureaus (Equifax, Experian, and TransUnion) can help in preventing further fraudulent activity.
+Additionally, alerting the fraud departments of the three major credit bureaus (Equifax, Experian, and TransUnion) can help prevent further fraudulent activity.

 Recovering from Identity Theft